Inspectors' Handbook — Parts I to IV

-The trustee, with the permission of the inspectors, may carry on the business of the bankrupt as necessary for the beneficial administration of the bankrupt estate.
+The LIT, with the permission of the inspectors, may carry on the business of the bankrupt as necessary for the beneficial administration of the bankrupt estate.

-Authorization: Giving Permission to the Trustee to Perform Certain Acts
+Authorization: Giving Permission to the LIT to Perform Certain Acts

-Powers exercisable by trustee with permission of inspectors (section 30)
+Powers exercisable by LIT with permission of inspectors (section 30)